kmiller24/sql-basketball-operations/README.md

 ### Conclusion

 Building this relational database project allowed me to learn a lot of new things and bridge the gap between backend data manipulation and frontend storytelling.
-Feel free to explore the SQL queries in this repository or click through the interactive Tableau dashboard linked above!
+Feel free to explore the SQL queries in this repository or click through the interactive Tableau dashboard and Notion project management linked above!